 Shu Gan Pian (LiverSoothe™) is composed of twelve medicinal herbs which course the liver Qi, move blood, clear heat and harmonize the stomach.

 Chuan Lian Zi (Sichuan Chinaberry fruit) is an important Qi regulating herb.
 Here, it is paired with Yan Hu Suo (Cordyalis) and Xiang Fu (Cyperus rhizome), both of which are also effective Qi moving herbs.
 This combination is especially effective for relieving rib-side abdominal discomfort resulting from Qi depression.
-Xiang Fu has been studied in particular for the treatment of gastrointestinal discomforts and has shown effectiveness at relieving abdominal cramps due to Qi stagnation.
-Bai Shao (white Peony) is included to soften the liver and also relieve spasm.
+Xiang Fu has been studied in particular for the use of gastrointestinal discomforts due to Qi stagnation.
+Bai Shao (white Peony) is included to soften the liver and also relax muscles.

 Mu Xiang (Aucklandia root), Hou Po (Magnolia cortex) and Sha Ren (Cardamon seed) are combined with Xiang Fu here to harmonize the liver and stomach and restore appetite.
 Dou Kou Ren (Amomum seed), in conjunction with Sha Ren and Hou Po dissolves dampness and strengthens the stomach.
 Chen Pi (Tangerine peel) and Fu Ling (Poria) further help to eliminate dampness, strengthen the middle and promote proper movement of Qi.